jmswisher/workspace-starter/how-to/add-an-application-to-workspace/README.md

 <img src="../../assets/OpenFin-Workspace-Starter.png" width="100%" alt="OpenFin Workspace Example Application -- Adding your application the Content Discovery Service" />

-OpenFin Workspace is currently **only supported on Windows**.
+OpenFin Workspace is currently **supported only on Windows**.

 # Launch your Content in OpenFin Workspace

 OpenFin Workspace uses a **Content Discovery Service** to know which content and apps it can access.

 This application you are about to install is a simple example of plugging in your own content or app.
-This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)
+This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment).

 ## Getting Started